I am a Project Leader in Respiratory, Inflammation and Autoimmunity with the IMED Biotech Unit, Gothenburg.

 I lead multi-disciplinary asthma research and development projects in pre-clinical and clinical phase.
 Two of these projects are international collaborations with pharmaceutical/biotech partners.
-From 2011 to 2013, I was Business Operations Director of RIA IMED and responsible for the smooth-running of the unit, comprising approximately 200 staff.
+From 2011 to 2013, I was Business Operations Director of IMED RIA and responsible for the smooth-running of the unit, comprising approximately 200 staff.
 In particular, this included orchestrating IMED governance through the RIA Research Board ensuring timely, high quality decision-making in support of project progression.

-Previously, I was Senior Project Manager at Respiratory and Inflammation Research Area (RIRA) AstraZeneca R&D, Charnwood, UK, from 2009 to 2011.
+Previously, I was Senior Project Manager in the Respiratory and Inflammation Research Area (RIRA) AstraZeneca R&D, Charnwood, UK, from 2009 to 2011.
 During this time I was Chairperson/deputy of the Local Project Forum, bringing line managers, project leaders and senior scientists together to manage and support drug discovery projects.
 I was also member of the Research Area Portfolio Team (RAPT) responsible for implementing strategy and managing the size and shape of the RIRA discovery project portfolio.

 In 2014, I was made Director of Lead Generation Biology, a post I held for five years following my previous position as Associate Director.
 I line managed the Lead Generation Biology section of approximately 30 staff, and was jointly responsible for the delivery of lead series.